 Well, you get the spirit, there are thousands of questions you will need to ask yourself and then answer, in all honesty.
 If you are happy with this, then, go ahead and write a dog breeding business plan, or at least, an executive summary.

 Even if you do not need external funds, writing your own business plan will help you understand what are your objectives, if they are financially realistic and how you will get there.
 We have an ebook on how to write your own dog breeding business plan, that you can buy separately from The Dog Breeder’s Handbook.

 Setup & Start Your Breeding Business

-Once you are clear with your plan, it is time for the action to start.
+Once you are clear with your breeding plan, it is time for the action to start.
 You need to confirm the breed you want to work with and find your founding dogs, meet breeders, start building your dog spaces at home, buy the beddings, kennel disinfectants and buy all the supplies you will need.